ibm-cloud-docs/watson-assistant/search-customsearch-add.md

 ### Processing the search results in conversational search
 {: #process-search-results}

-When you setup your custom service by providing server credentials or by sending results from your client and if you enable conversational search with your custom service, you get the following behavior:
+When you setup your Custom service by providing server credentials or by sending results from your client and if you enable conversational search with your Custom service, you get the following behavior:

 1. Conversational search iterates through the search results from first to last.
 1. From each search result: